 - Learn about the situation.
 Ask your child to describe how and when the bullying occurs and who is involved.
 Find out what your child has done to try to stop the bullying, as well as what has or hasn't worked.
 Ask what can be done to help him or her feel safe.

 - Teach your child how to respond.
 Don't promote retaliation or fighting back against a bully.
 Instead, your child might try telling the bully to leave him or her alone, walking away to avoid the bully, ignoring the bully, or asking a teacher, coach or other adult for help.
 Suggest sticking with friends wherever the bullying seems to happen.
-Likewise, tell your child not to respond to cyberbullying.
-If possible, use software to block the cyberbully.
+Likewise, tell your child not to respond to cyberbullying, and to block the bully on the phone and social media.

 - Boost your child's self-confidence.
 Encourage your child to build friendships and get involved in activities that emphasize his or her strengths and talents.